mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

 * Build NUI csharp bindings - remove dependency
     1. Edit _file.list_ and remove the line "src/key-grab.cpp \". (_This is a tizen only dependency_).
 Do not leave a gap in the file.
-    2. Build bindings by following the README file. (_"Building the Repositry"_ section)
+    2. Build bindings by following the README file. (_"Building the Repository"_ section)

 * Copy `nui` source folder to a new sub-folder `nuirun` (_for subsequent overwriting of files_)